 We provide information and education to maximize your participation in decision-making and care plan implementation.
 Awareness of appropriate and alternative choices helps you to make the best decisions.
 This working partnership helps ensure your right to self-determination.

 Once the care plan is developed, you determine the extent of our involvement in implementing the plan.
 You don’t need to figure it out alone.

 Typically, we work with you to coordinate the involvement and activities of an interdisciplinary team (for example, home health care agency staff, physicians, physical therapists, and facility staff).
 We then monitor progress and modify the care plan as necessary.

 Step 5: Advocacy

-Let us help you help your loved one.
+Let us help you and your loved one.
 Call Elder Consultants today to schedule a consultation.

 “What I want is to be in charge of my life, to do things as I wish them done, when I wish them done.
 Elder Care Consultants understands that and works with me.
 They have my back.” – Priscilla, client